gcallah/Rationalism/CommonCause/common.md

 property rights are just, or perhaps a utilitarian case for why they make us all wealthier in the long run.
-But at this point, we are being asked to accept the classical liberal state either on the basis of Locke's nonsensical arguments (where on one page, God owns all of us, [so that suicide is forbidden, since God as the ultimate proprietor doesn't want his "investment" in his capital goods (humans) destroyed],  but a few pages later, each of us owns ourselves), or to accept the entirely non-neutral end of the state as maximizing wealth.
-(And here we might note that even a libertarian like Nozick found Locke's argument that "mixing" one's labor with a natural resource confers ownership to it to be questionable: if I pee into the sea, do I now own the sea, or rather, have I not merely dissipated my own effort out into its vastness?)
+But at this point, we are being asked to accept the classical liberal state either on the basis of Locke's nonsensical arguments, or to accept the entirely non-neutral end of the state as maximizing wealth.

-Even if one dismisses anarcho-communists as beyond the pale... but at that point, "neutrality" is starting to appear extremely vacuous... let us go on to consider Christians who believe the Sabbath should be a day of rest.
+Even if one dismisses anarcho-communists as beyond the pale... but at that point, "neutrality" is starting to appear pretty vacuous... let us go on to consider Christians who believe the Sabbath should be a day of rest.
 That was a principle so widely accepted in the "classical liberal" United States of the 19th-century the blue laws legislating strict limits to what commerce could